 How these 10 companies are using AI for customer service

-In fact, 73% of respondents flagged customer resistance to AI interactions as a major obstacle.
-And, when Gartner research reveals that 64% of customers say they’d prefer that companies didn’t use AI for customer service, these concerns are justified.
+That scalability matters.
+According to our 2025 survey, 40% of support professionals say scaling support was their main focus.
+Yet 73% flagged customer resistance to AI interactions as a major obstacle — concerns that feel justified when Gartner research reveals that 64% of customers would prefer companies didn’t use AI for customer service.

 The evolution of AI in customer service